-Luckily a tenacious transplant physician, Francis Wright, MD; a community champion, Jennifer Milton, RN MBA; and a humble patient advocate, Marilyn Garcia joined forces to create a foundation that would stand strong to serve our community, Texas Kidney Foundation (TKF).
-They put together a board of civic minded people with a connection to renal disease.
-The board hired a small staff and recruited an army of volunteers.
-They all quickly began the work to restore services and meet the needs of the South Texas renal community.
-Each year TKF has expanded patient services and strengthened programs.
+Luckily a tenacious transplant physician, Francis Wright, MD decided to create a foundation that would stand strong to serve our community, Texas Kidney Foundation (TKF).
+He gathered together a board of civic-minded people with a connection to renal disease.
+TKF has continued in that tradition.

-In 2018 as a collective TKF embarked on the first leg of a statewide campaign called the Kidney C.A.R.E.
+In 2017 under new leadership TKF began to emerge as a state and national leader within the Kidney space.
+TKF embarked on the first leg of a statewide campaign called the Kidney C.A.R.E.
 (Clinician and Adult Renal Education) Campaign.
 The campaign addresses the lack of knowledge about CKD because the disease is overwhelming families all over Texas.
-According to the Center for Disease Control, 1 out of 3 adults with diabetes has CKD.
+According to the Center for Disease Control, 1 out of 3 adults with diabetes have CKD.
 Every day in the U.S. 130 diabetics begin treatment for kidney failure.
 TKF is the voice leading the charge to stop the CKD pandemic.
-The Kidney C.A.R.E.
-Campaign emphasizes awareness, early detection, education and support.
-Texas Kidney Foundation is leading the nation and changing how we address CKD.